lucivpav/InLocCIIRC_dataset/README.md

 3. Set up parameters in *params* folder
 4. Set generateMiniSequence to true, until you find the right synchronization constant
 5. Set generateMiniSequence to false, adjust the params until projections match queries
+6. Next, when a not-great-not-terrible generic params are found, use the next section to build upon them and find even better params
-6. Once the parameters are good enough, scroll down and execute the code snippet that generates rawPoses.csv
+7. Once the parameters are good enough, scroll down and execute the code snippet that generates rawPoses.csv

 ## WARNINGS
 * Do not overwrite functions/matconvnet when syncing local repo with remote repo.
 It contains already built package for the remote.
 However, if hit accidentally happens, prebuilt binary can be found at boruvka:/datagrid/personal/lucivpav/matconvnet